 This framework grounds codifies and extends the Agile practices at ease which are otherwise very complex.
 The framework also offers concepts, practices, and terms that are targeted and not general for developers.

 The SAFe framework is very lightweight as the user doesn’t need to spend a lot of time in mastering the concept.
 The home page has certain graphics that would easily direct the user to a web page.

 While using the Scaled Agile Framework, organizations do not have to worry about its working knowledge.
 All they have to do is pick their talented resources and mention them for the SAFe training certification and the resources will be easily learned and applied.

 You can read, use, and implement the concepts and ideas in the SAFe website without paying anything.
 But of course, SAFe is copyright protected, and stealing its details for the purpose of redistribution is a crime as per policy.

 SAFe offers one of the best approaches for developing the process instead of offering a generalized strategy for the development of the process.
 Users can write the process right away instead of waiting for training sessions for process development.

 - Completely available software development picture

 The development picture can be clearly understood by the DevOps team and the User Experience teams and both are also given a role to play.
-This is because the framework includes enterprise architect and the role of system which can be found under the architectural features, runway and epics.
+This is because the framework includes enterprise architect and the role of the system which can be found under the architectural features, runway, and epics.

 Both the product owners and managers have access to a chance to view the whole illustration of the development.
 SAFe is simple but not generalized.
 In fact, it is an exhaustive model which comprises of every component that is needed for the delivery and development of the software.